Obsessive Compulsive Disorder (OCD)

 • Ashwagandha helps support the adrenal glands and the brain.

 OCD can be triggered by adrenaline, and addiction to adrenaline can occur along with OCD.
-This is why supporting the adrenal glands as you work to heal from OCD is essential.
+This is why supporting your adrenals as you work to heal from OCD is essential.

 Regardless of the diet you follow, introducing some of these supplements and foods can offer tremendous support for OCD.